-For full, smaller scheme, and chair's reviews, a detailed agenda will be provided that includes notes on the planning context, details of the scheme(s) to be considered, applicant and consultant team.
+For review meeting, a detailed agenda will be provided that includes notes on the planning context, details of the scheme(s) to be considered, applicant and consultant team.

 Information provided by the planning case officer will include relevant planning history and planning policies that officers consider essential for assessing the scheme.
 Advice may be specifically sought on design quality assessed against these policies.